unitymakesus/granitesolutions/wp-content/plugins/ga-google-analytics/readme.txt

 **Uninstalling**

 GA Google Analytics cleans up after itself.
 All plugin settings will be removed from your database when the plugin is uninstalled via the Plugins screen.
 Your collected GA data will remain in your Google account.

+**Pro Version**

+Want more control over your GA Tracking codes?
+With awesome features like Opt-Out Box and Code Previews?
+Check out [GA Pro &raquo;](https://plugin-planet.com/ga-google-analytics-pro/)

+**Like the plugin?**

+If you like GA Google Analytics, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/ga-google-analytics/reviews/?rate=5#new-post).
+It helps to keep development and support going strong.
+Thank you!